 IFRS are an example of the second, capital market-oriented, system of financial reporting rules.
 The original international standard setter, the International Accounting Standards Committee (IASC) was formed in 1973, during a period of considerable change in accounting regulation.
-In the US the Financial Accounting Standards Board (FASB) had just been created, in the UK the Accounting Standards Committee had recently been set up, the EU was working on the main plank of its own accounting harmonisation plan (the Fourth Directive), and both the UN and the OECD were shortly to create their own accounting committees.
-The IASC was launched in the wake of the 1972 World Accounting Congress (a five-yearly gettogether of the international profession) after an informal meeting between representatives of the British profession (the Institute of Chartered Accountants in England and Wales- ICAEW) and the American profession (the American Institute of Certified Public Accountants-AICPA).
-A rapid set of negotiations resulted in the professional bodies of Canada, Australia, Mexico, Japan, France, Germany, the Netherlands, and New Zealand being invited to join with the US and UK to form the international body.
+In the US, the FASB had just been created, in the UK the Accounting Standards Committee had recently been set up, the EU was working on the main plank of its own accounting harmonisation plan (the Fourth Directive), and both the UN and the Organisation for Economic Co-operation and Development (OECD) were shortly to create their own accounting committees.
+The IASC was launched in the wake of the 1972 World Accounting Congress (a five-yearly get-together of the international profession) after an informal meeting between representatives of the British profession (the Institute of Chartered Accountants in England and Wales-ICAEW) and the American profession (the American Institute of Certified Public Accountants-AICPA).
+A rapid set of negotiations resulted in the professional bodies of Canada, Australia, Mexico, Japan, France, Germany, the Netherlands and New Zealand being invited to join with the US and UK to form the international body.
 Due to pressure (coupled with a financial subsidy) from the UK, the IASC was established in London, where its successor, the IASB, remains today.